 Although not necessary I love adding a handful of fresh spinach or kale to this soup.
 It adds a nice colour, not mention the nutritional value!

-Recipe Tips
+Recipe Tips and Notes

 - Yes, you can make this soup dairy free.
 I recommend replacing butter with olive oil and cream with either soy or oat milk or cream.

 - Stir in spinach just before you take the soup off the heat.
 It only needs 1-2 minutes to wilt.
-However, if you are using kale, add it 5 minutes before the soup is done.
+However if you are using kale, add it 5 minutes before the soup is done.

 - You can replace thyme with rosemary and wild rice with regular long grain rice but not quick cooking rice.

-More Creamy Soup Recipes:
+More Creamy Soup Recipes

 - Instant Pot Cheesy Potato Soup